 Fortunately, joint pain can often be treated with physical therapy, medication, minor surgery, or some combination of these strategies.
 But for many people, the best solution is replacing a worn-out knee or hip with an artificial one.
 In the United States, about seven million people are living with an artificial joint.

-Join us as a panel of experts walk us through the most common knee and hip ailments and their symptoms, possible treatments and various surgical options.
+A panel of experts walks us through the most common knee and hip ailments and their symptoms, possible treatments and various surgical options.
 You’ll discover tips to help strengthen your hips and knees, and help maintain your mobility and independence for years to come.

-- Steven Schultzer, Physician Director, Connecticut Joint Replacement Institute, Saint Francis Hospital
+- Steven F. Schutzer, M.D., Physician Director, Connecticut Joint Replacement Institute at Saint Francis

-Life Lessons: Healthy Hips & Knees premieres Thursday, June 20 at 8 p.m. on CPTV.
+Life Lessons: Healthy Hips & Knees premiered on Thursday, June 20, 2019 on CPTV.

 Life Lessons: Healthy Hips & Knees is a Connecticut Public Television Partnership Production.